SRHSCoder/Semester-1-Project/README.md

 # Semester-1-Project
 Built a website of what I learned from Quarter 1 &amp; 2.
-Used HTML5 and CSS3.
+Used HTML5, CSS3, and a CSS framework called "Bulma".

 11/27/18
 UPDATE: